 The main event is a hackathon during which attendees contribute workflows that run common poly(A) identification/quantification tools.
 These workflows will be written in either Nextflow or Snakemake, two of the most widely used workflow languages in the bioinformatics field.
 The workflows will then be run against standard preprocessed data generated by the nf-core rnaseq Nextflow pipeline.
 Finally, Nextflow workflows will gather the outputs of individual tools, compare them against gold standards, generate result visualizations, and integrate them into OpenEBench, a benchmarking portal operated by ELIXIR, an initiative aiming to harmonize the European life sciences infrastructure.

-Seqera Labs collaborated with the APAeval organizers to contribute access to Nextflow Tower, as well as providing a Nextflow workshop.
+Seqera collaborated with the APAeval organizers to contribute access to Nextflow Tower, as well as providing a Nextflow workshop with AWS generously providing credits for compute and storage.
 Nextflow enables the attendees to focus on developing their workflows while Tower provides an environment to collaborate and manage workflows.
 Additionally, Tower Forge automatically sets up AWS Batch computing environments on demand.
 Utilizing the powerful and scalable AWS Batch compute capabilities is achieved with minimal user input, thus lowering the barriers for researchers.

 Tower’s new Teams feature was utilized so the attendees could collaborate and easily share their workflows.
 Tower provides a unified way to manage users, teams, and compute resources.
 The Seqera team configured an APAeval organization in the hosted tower.nf environment so that the organizers simply had to add attendees who were then able to immediately begin launching workflows on AWS Batch.